MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/binaries.md

 :::image type="content" alt-text="Upload your binaries." source="Media/AddBinaries.png":::

   - Uploaded dependencies can include test frameworks, scripting engines or data that will be accessed to run your application or test cases.
 For example, you can upload Selenium and a web driver installer to help run browser-based tests.
-  - It is best practice to ensure your script activities are kept modular i.e.
+  - It's best practice to ensure your script activities are kept modular that is.
     - The `Install` script only performs install operations.
     - The `Launch` script only launches the application.
     - The `Close` script only closes the application.